FredrikEglese/AoCProject/README.md

 ## Solutions
 My code for the [Advent of Code 2019](https://adventofcode.com/2019).
 This was not completed with any looking at solutions or code examples.

+Solutions on their own can be found within `AoC/solutions/`.

 For each day of challenges there are two parts.
 I have prioritised doing the first part of each day initially but naming convention allows for both parts.
 For day x, part one of the challenge is x_1.py and part two is therefore x_2.py.

 For simplicity's sake, I have not included any of the task descriptions, just my solutions.
 To see what each script is solving in more detail, please check the [AoC](https://adventofcode.com/2019) webpage.